nirajdevpandey/Clean-code-Challenge/README.md

 #### Feature Engineering
 You see! the columns "season","holiday","workingday" and "weather" should be of "categorical" data type.But the current data type is "int" for those columns.
-Let us transform the dataset in the following ways so that we can get started up with our `EDA` (Exloratory Data Analysis).
+Let us transform the dataset in the following ways so that we can get started up with our `EDA` (Exploratory Data Analysis).
 ```python
 categoryVariableList = ["weekday",
                         "month",